Doregon/tnpsh-wiki/diag-and-maintenance/unban.md

 3. If you used FTP, make sure to upload the file back to the PS3.

-4. Launch PSNPatch and press Square to spoof the new CID.
-Alternatively, if you have set up the [PSNPatch plugin](../big-stinky-brew/utilities/psnpatch/plugin.md), reboot, and press L3+R3+R2 to spoof your CID, disable CFW, and enable PSN access.
+4. Launch PSNpatch and press Square to spoof the new CID.
+Alternatively, if you have set up the [PSNpatch plugin](../big-stinky-brew/utilities/psnpatch/plugin.md), reboot, and press L3+R3+R2 to spoof your CID, disable CFW, and enable PSN access.

 * If you receive error 0x8002A224, this indicates that your CID is not valid.
 If you receive this error, and are on DEX, see [this page for settings to go online with DEX](../welcome-to-wiki/psn.md).